16003Pieu/Pieu/README.md

-The goal of this example is to get acquainted with ADCIRC-Subgrid.
-You will be working with The ADCIRC grid is shown in Figure 1,  which shows the elevation in the color plot and with The triangular grids on top of it.
-The information in the grid will be updated after running the ADCIRC subgrid based on the land use and elevation data.
-The runs stitch higher resolution information/ lookup tables from two different TIF files.
+OBJECTIVE:
+The objective of this exercise is to become familiar with the ADCIRC-Subgrid modeling system.
+You will work with the ADCIRC mesh illustrated in Figure 1, where elevation is represented through a color-coded plot, overlaid with triangular grid elements.
+Upon executing the ADCIRC-Subgrid model, this grid will use high-resolution elevation and land use data.
+The simulation  in this example integrates and interpolates detailed information from two separate TIF files, enhancing the grid with subgrid-scale resolution and lookup tables derived from the input datasets.

 GOALS of this example:
 - download and set-up ADCIRC-Subgrid